Efficient Memory Tiering in a Virtual Machine: Background and Related Work

-There are several standard ways to collect telemetry about accessed pages, such as access count, read/write operation, and amount of data used by an application.
-State-of-the-art telemetry techniques either rely on page table entries~\cite{idle-page-tracking, damon, autonuma} or hardware counters~\cite{pebs} to collect the relevant information.
+Generating an accurate access profile (page addresses and corresponding access counts) is the key to effective memory tiering~\cite{telescope}.
+State-of-the-art telemetry techniques either rely on page table entries~\cite{idle-page-tracking, damon, autonuma} or hardware counters~\cite{pebs} to build the access profile.

-\sepblock \textbf{Page table scanning:} In these methods, the page table entry bits such as \texttt{ACCESSED} ($A$) and \texttt{DIRTY} ($D$), are manipulated to collect the telemetry.
-The first two bits, $A$ and $D$, are set automatically by the hardware upon a page table walk~\cite{telescope}.
-A software daemon periodically clears these bits and checks them again after a certain time window.
-If these bits are set, that indicates that the page was used; otherwise, it was not.
-Techniques such as Damon \cite{damon}, idle page tracking (or IPT)~\cite{idlepage}, Telescope~\cite{telescope} and other~\cite{tpp,ingens,thermostat,hugescope} are widely used which rely on page table entry bits for their working.
+\sepblock \textbf{Access Bit tracking:} These methods~\cite{damon,telescope,memtierd} rely on the manipulation and monitoring of \texttt{ACCESSED} ($A$) bit in the page table, which is automatically set by the hardware upon a page table walk~\cite{telescope}.
+A software daemon periodically clears this bit and checks it again after a certain time window.
+If the bit is set, that indicates that the page was used; otherwise, not.

+\sepblock \textbf{NUMA Hints:} Another set of methods~\cite{autonuma,tpp} rely on the \texttt{PROT\_NONE} or $P$ bit to capture the access profile.
+A daemon sets the $P$ bit temporarily marking pages as inaccessible.
+A subsequent access to those pages triggers a minor fault.
+The access is recorded while serving the minor fault and later used to identify hot data pages.

 \sepblock \textbf{Hardware counters:} In hardware-based telemetry, the hardware collects statistics about the memory access pattern based on certain events such as \texttt{LOAD} and \texttt{STORE} instructions.
 It collects the corresponding virtual memory addresses and reports them to the OS or the software. {Intel PEBS}~\cite{pebs} is a hardware-based mechanism to collect the memory access pattern of an application and has been used by different memory tiering solutions~\cite{hemem,memtis,autotiering}.